This section summarises the MyLawyer Terms of Engagement but does not replace our full terms, which you can read beneath this Summary.

-The Limited Engagement does not include:
+8.5 The Document Review Service does not include:

-We do not assume any responsibility for verifying that the donor has capacity or that the donor has not been subjected to undue influence with respect to the creation or the terms of the power.
+8.7 Where the Document is a power of attorney, we do not assume any responsibility for verifying that the donor has capacity or that the donor has not been subjected to undue influence with respect to the creation or the terms of the power.

 We do not have any liability for: